nftcdn/support.nftcdn.io/README.md

 ## Hotlink Protection & CORS Restrictions

-To further protect users' bandwidth, requests are restricted to a single domain and limited optional related subdomains.
+To further protect users' bandwidth, requests are restricted to domains and/or subdomains explicitely listed in your [dashboard](/dashboard).

-**Hotlink Protection** check that requests [`Referer`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) header match your domain. `null` referer is permitted as it is used by some privacy browser features or extensions and some proxies, but it is set by clients so a website cannot enforce it globally.
+**Hotlink Protection** check that requests [`Referer`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referer) header match your domains. `null` referer is permitted as it is used by some privacy browser features or extensions and some proxies, but it is set by clients so a website cannot enforce it globally.

 **CORS** [`access-control-allow-origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) response header also allows only your domain.